 Conventional methods are incapable of long-term transferring of the drugs.
 Also, the short half-life of the drugs demands the continuous or on-demand release of the compounds.
 The drug’s efficiency depends on the accumulation of the compounds near the desired tissue.
 Typical methods such as oral consumption and injection are inefficient in focusing the drugs around a designated area.
 Microfluidic technology enables very accurate administration of the liquid.
 It can be hooked up to an actuator system for on-demand or sustained release of the drugs.

-In general, microfluidic technology has been revolutionizing in fabricating drug carriers as well as developing direct drug administration chips.
+In general, microfluidics has been revolutionizing the fabrication of drug carriers as well as developing direct drug administration chips.
 Producing drug carriers capable of generating a reproducible release profile as well as controlled release of several compounds with different release profiles necessitates employing an advanced technology for producing drug carriers such as microfluidic technology.
-Additionally, due to the potential of microfluidics for handling minute sample volumes and precise flow control, microfluidic systems for direct drug delivery have entered areas where it had been difficult to achieve high precision drug delivery.
+Additionally, due to the potential of microfluidic devices for handling minute sample volumes and precise flow control, microfluidic systems for direct drug delivery have entered areas where it had been difficult to achieve high precision drug delivery.
 Examples include skin, eye, and the brain.

 An ideal drug carrier should be able to provide a versatile range of carriers capable of dealing with different environments in different organs.
 Also, the possibility of adjusting the release rate as well as reducing drug toxicity can be essential for proper drug delivery.
 Microfluidics offers various approaches for producing drug carriers.